guilgautier/template-python-project/README.md

   [sphinx-autobuild] Serving on http://127.0.0.1:8000
   ```

-  Changes made to `.rst` files will be reflected live in your favorite browser at <http://127.0.0.1:8000>

-**Note:** In both cases, any change made in the source `.py` files or the `docs/conf.py` file require rebuiling the documentation.
+**Note:** In both cases, any change made in the source `.py` files or the `docs/conf.py` file require rebuilding the documentation.

 ### Publish the documentation

-TODO
+> [Read the Docs](https://readthedocs.org/) simplifies software documentation by automating building, versioning, and hosting of your docs for you.

+After [linking your project with Read the Docs](https://docs.readthedocs.io/en/stable/intro/import-guide.html), you can configure Read the Docs to deploy the documentation of the package at <https://packagename.readthedocs.io/>, automatically or manually.

 ## Packaging and publishing